kazeyoba/SQLITEtoSQL/README.md

 To use this script, you must provide it with the names of the SQLite and SQL files as command line arguments, like this:

 `python sqliteTosql.py database.sqlite database.sql`

+I will create an `.sql` file for you.